parisba/heyparis/content/posts/beyond-bad-output/index.md

 ## The Deeper Problems with AI in Creative Work

-_"But AI will get better at writing stories, won't it?"_ This response to my critique of AI-generated content misses the point entirely.
+_"But AI will get better at writing stories, won't it?"_ This response to [my rant about AI-generated content](/posts/genai/) misses the point entirely.
 Even if AI writing improved dramatically tomorrow, fundamental problems would remain that no algorithm refinement can fix.

 The environmental cost alone should give us pause.
 Training [even a small LLM produces carbon emissions equivalent to several cars lifetimes](https://www.jmlr.org/papers/volume24/23-0069/23-0069.pdf), and each query consumes significant energy.
 [Game development already has a substantial carbon footprint](https://www.abc.net.au/news/science/2023-10-13/carbon-emissions-video-game-development-scope-3-climate-impact/102955178)—why increase it when human writers remain perfectly capable?